 The migrating monarch butterfly is considered an endangered species.
-Scientists say the dropping numbers of monarchs are due to climate change, loss of habitat and the use of pesticides -chemicals that kill insects - and herbicides - chemicals that kills plants.
+Scientists say the dropping numbers of monarchs are due to climate change, loss of habitat and the use of pesticides -chemicals that kill insects - and herbicides - chemicals that kill plants.

 But there are things that people living in the United States can do to help the beloved black-and-orange insects.